By Arthur Teboul//Updated /~8 min read/Tutorial

 Can a Markdown viewer render Mermaid diagrams from AI output?

 Yes if the viewer supports Mermaid natively.
 MacMD Viewer and Obsidian render Mermaid in preview without plugins.
-VS Code and Cursor need the Markdown Preview Mermaid extension.
+VS Code and Cursor need the Markdown Preview Mermaid Support extension.
 AI assistants frequently output Mermaid code fences, so native support matters more in 2026 than it did pre-LLM.

 Why not just use VS Code or Cursor's built-in preview?